slcapel/snp-population-level-private-allele-tracker/README.md

 ![schmatic](https://github.com/slcapel/chapter-1-publication-scripts/blob/master/Private%20Allele%20Script%20Schematic.jpg?raw=true)

 ## DISCLAIMER:
-This script was designed with data that did not contain fixed differences among populations, rather private alleles occured when a signle population of origin was biallelic at a given locus while all other populations were monoallelic.
+This script was designed with data that <ins>did not contain fixed differences</ins> among populations, rather private alleles occured when a signle population of origin was biallelic at a given locus while all other populations were monoallelic.